dlmotter/rockstar_firefox/README.md

   - Smart variable placeholders (${userId}, ${groupId}, ${clientId}, etc.)
   - Covers authentication, authorization, security policies, and system management

-## Installation in Firefox
-1. Open Firefox
-2. Go to `about:addons`
-3. Click on Gear icon
-4. Select "Install Add-on From File..."
-5. Select the `334151ffd36440a8a3ed-3.2.xpi` file from this folder

 ## Temporary installation in Firefox (for development or debugging purposes)

 1. Open Firefox